CharlesB91/engage-fitness/README.md

 ### Booking Page

-- This area user can book virtual PT sessions.
+- This area users can book virtual PT sessions.
-- They are asking for name, email, start date & start time, End date & End Time - Future feature would be to have end date auto generating as same date as start.
+- In this area they are asked for their name, email, start date & start time, End date & End Time - Future feature would be to have end date auto generating as same date as start.
 - When user clicks book the site will check if there is availability within the database.

 ![Booking-Page](https://github.com/CharlesB91/engage-fitness/blob/main/static/img/read-me-img/booking.PNG)